What is ArtLabel and what are your main goals?

 Could you tell us about your team and your background?

 We work together as a project-based team of creative professionals.
 We have experience in cultural management, branding, communication, creative thinking, event organization, copywriting and social media marketing.

 How many artists do you work with, and what are the most important milestones achieved so far?

 At the moment we work with eight artists, students and alumni from the Hungarian University of Fine Arts.
 We also have short-term, project-based co-operations with several artists.
-There are achievements that I can fondly remember to: the first artists who believed in us, the first exhibition, the first sold artwork.
-But to me, each completed project is a milestone on its own, as each one brings us further to our goal.
-I cannot even pick my favourite - a workshop, a commissioned installation, or even one exhibition from another differ so much.
-The first exhibition we made with Veronika Zelena, is just as important for me as the most recent one with Fáni Polonyi.
+There are achievements that I can fondly remember: the first artists who believed in us, the first exhibition, the first sold artwork.
+But to me, each completed project is a milestone on its own, as each one brings us closer to our goal.
+I cannot even pick my favourite - a workshop, a commissioned installation, or even an exhibition from the other many.
+The first exhibition we made with Veronika Zelena is just as important for me as the most recent one with Fáni Polonyi.

 Do you find it challenging to work as an artist manager in Hungary or in the Eastern European region?
 Would it be easier in the Western part of the continent?

 It requires great commitment to work in the fine art world in Hungary.
 In London, Paris or Berlin visual art is much more integrated into one's everyday life.
 There is a need for art, and a large part of the work is dedicated to satisfying it.
 In Hungary, it’s maybe harder to prevail, as, in comparison, cultural education and consumption are lacking, and art is not as highly valued.
 As such a large portion of our efforts is dedicated to creating that need.